QuentinRa/blog.quentinra.dev/games/unity-editor/index.md

 <details class="details-e">
 <summary>Coroutines</summary>

-**Coroutines** are functions with multiples returns.
+**Coroutines** are functions with multiple returns.
 Each time the function is called, the code will be executed until the next return. **This is quite used when you need to do a job after X seconds, or when a condition is true, etc.**.

 If you only need to call a method in x seconds, and there is no optional parameter delay (ex: we got one for Destroy...), you may use `Invoke(methodName, delay);`.